lordmulder/Simple-x264-Launcher/ReadMe.txt

 1. Introduction
 ---------------

-This program is a simple GUI front-end for the x264 H.264/AVC encoder and (in newer versions) also supports the x265 H.265/HEVC encoder.
+This application is a lightweight GUI front-end for the x264 H.264/AVC as well as the x265 H.265/HEVC encoder, based on the Qt toolkit.

+Some key features of the Simple x264/x265 Launcher software include:

+* Support for creating H.264/AVC (x264) and H.265/HEVC (x265) files
+* Fully self-contained, *no* additional Codecs or Plugin's are required
-Avisynth/VapourSynth input as well as built-in decoders are supported.
+* 64-Bit as well as 32-Bit encoder binaries are fully supported
+* Optionally the "high bit-depth" encoder variants can be selected
+* Batch encoding (job control) support is implemented
+* If desired, multiple encoding jobs can be executed concurrently
+* Adding new jobs via command-line interface is supported
+* Input from the Avisynth *and* VapurSynth frame servers is supported
+* 32-Bit Avisynth/VapourSynth can be mixed with 64-Bit x264/x265
+* Straightforward encoder setup thanks to the Preset and Tuning system
+* Custom encoder parameters can be added, if desired
+* Easily manage your encoder configurations with user-defined templates
+* Consistent "look & feel" on all systems thanks to the Qt toolkit

 2. System Requirements
 ----------------------

-1. Windows XP with Service Pack 2 and later
+* Windows XP with Service Pack 2 or any later Windows system
-2. 64-Bit Windows is highly recommended, but 32-Bit Windows is okay
+* 64-Bit Windows is highly recommended (32-Bit Windows works as well)
-3. The CPU must support at least the MMX and SSE-1 instruction sets
+* The CPU must support at least the MMX and SSE instruction sets
-4. Avisynth input only available with Avisynth 2.5+ installed
+* Avisynth input only available with Avisynth 2.5+ installed
-5. VapourSynth input only available with VapourSynth R19+ installed
+* VapourSynth input only available with VapourSynth R19+ installed
-6. YV16/YV24 color spaces require Avisynth 2.6 [see section 10]
+* YV16/YV24 color spaces require Avisynth 2.6 (see section 10)

-100% standalone, does *not* require Mircrosoft.NET or other runtimes
+Simple x264 Launcher is 100% standalone, i.e. it does *not* require Mircrosoft.NET, Java Runtime Environment or other dependencies.

+The required Qt DLLs and encoder binaries are included in the setup.

 3. Anti-Virus Warning